tytydraco/yessleep/out/Buggy_Dougie.md

 I felt abused and hopeless and exhausted from no sleep.

-Popping Rolaids and ignoring my ex-wife’s texts demanding more money for our daughter’s treatments as I guzzled coffee risking my own kidneys.
+Popping Rolaids and ignoring my ex-wife’s slew of texts demanding more money.
+Money to take our daughter to more specialists not covered by my shitty but expensive as fuck insurance.
+I guzzled more shitty office coffee, risking my own kidneys in some twisted form of solidarity, I supposed.

+Miguel waddled in circles behind my chair, wearing out the shitty gray office carpet.

+He was sucking down yet another espresso, jittery as fuck, muttering to himself incessantly—then he suddenly stopped behind my chair.

-Miguel paced behind my chair, sucking down another espresso, jittering, muttering—then stopped.
-I hated people looking over my shoulder.
+*I hated people looking over my shoulder.*

-Miguel leaned in.
-I could smell the sour coffee and cheeseburgers on his breath.
+Miguel leaned in close until I could smell the sour coffee and cheeseburgers on his breath.

-Lowering his voice he said, "You know, man...," then he let out a dramatic sigh and slowly shook his head, "times like these… job security isn’t guaranteed, and I don't think Marcellus wants to renew your contract."
+Lowering his voice he said, "You know, man...," before letting out a dramatic sigh and slowly shaking his head to and fro, "times like these… job security isn’t guaranteed.
+I don't think Marcellus wants to renew your contract.
+You can lose your job."

-I felt the burn of acid climb my throat.
+I felt the burn of acid climb my throat like an adamant gorilla.

 Miguel, voice calm and casual like he was discussing a weekend outing to the zoo continued.

-"We need people who can handle pressure, people who don’t choke when it really matters."
+"We need people who can handle *pressure*, people who don’t choke when it really matters."

 I swallowed hard and felt the sweat form on my upper lip.
 I resisted the urge to wipe it away.